Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 Section PR.4

-How the per-record figure has evolved over time
+How the per-record figure moved in 2025

 Section PR.5